 Intuitive content creation process

 Yordan and his team are responsible for the solutions and systems that are used to create technical content.
-The content is stored in SDL Tridion Docs and several other solutions, and edited using Fonto Editor and traditional desktop applications.
+The content is stored in Tridion Docs and several other solutions, and edited using Fonto Editor and traditional desktop applications.
 For SMEs, the publication management and review workflows are managed in a web application that was developed by VMware.

 In order to successfully introduce the concept of structured content to the SMEs at VMware, some authoring experience hurdles needed to be removed.
 Yordan names four examples: